2020 Ford Transit 250 High Roof Extended Camper Van for Sale in Boulder, Colorado in Front of Mountains – The Vansmith

 • Indoor Enclosed: $300–$400/month

-Many local facilities cater to the active outdoor community, offering larger spaces for bike racks, gear trailers, and converted camper vans.
-If you’ve worked with us to customize your van, you’ll want to make sure you choose storage with strong security and weather protection to preserve that craftsmanship.
+Many local spots serve the active outdoor crowd, with bigger spaces for bike racks, gear trailers, and built-out camper vans.
+If you’ve worked with us to customize your van, you’ll want to make sure you choose storage with strong safety and weather cover to protect that build quality.

 Tips for Finding Affordable RV Storage